abensur/vscode-br-tax-id-generator/README.md

 # Usage

-Press F1 type cpf or cnpf and select if you want only digits or not.
+Press F1 type cpf or cnpj and select if you want only digits or not.

 ![Usage animation](images/usage.gif)